Galveston Divorce Attorney

 We Help Clients With the Full Range of Family & Divorce Issues

 Your marital separation can only be finalized when all material issues are resolved.
 Whether you are working towards an uncontested divorce settlement or you are preparing for a contentious trial, it is crucial that you have a full understanding of the issues that are at stake.
 At The Law Offices of Tad Nelson & Associates, our Galveston divorce attorneys have the experience and know-how to help you with the full spectrum of family & divorce issues, including:

 Property Division: Property division is generally one of the most contentious issues in any divorce.
-Texas is one of nine states that operates under community property rules.
+Texas is one of nine states that operate under community property rules.
 In Texas, all marital property is considered to be a jointly-owned asset.
 In contrast, separate property remains an individual asset.
 Dividing up marital property and marital debts can be difficult—especially if you are part of a high net worth couple or if you own complicated assets.
 No matter your circumstances, we are here to protect your rights and help you find the right solution.
 Call our Galveston property division attorneys for a confidential, comprehensive review of your case.